 - The OneNet of temporal interactions between the genetic materials and their environments determine the dynamic phenotypes of the life. - OneNet Dynamics

-- An organism with its expressed OneNet profile more adaptive to an environment is advantaged to survive, develop, replicate, and live a better life in the environment. - OneNet Effectiveness
+- An organism with its expressed OneNet profile more adaptive to an environment is advantaged to survive, develop, replicate, and live a better life in the environment. - OneNet Outcome (previously called OneNet Effectiveness)

 The tenets of OneNet Blueprint, Start, and Dynamics were defined and discussed in the original paper (He, 2014).
 Described in detail in a 2016 paper (He, 2016), the OneNet Effectiveness tenet was later added to provide a mechanism to measure the effectiveness (or outcome) of the complex OneNet process (also see its explanation below).
 OneNet Motivation is newly proposed, briefly discussed below, and detailed in a manuscript being prepared.